sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 == Linear algebra mod p^n, for log_2 p small-ish ==

- * Martin A.
+ * People: Martin A., Simon K., Johan B.

 Linear algebra over GF(p^k^) can be reduced to linear algebra over GF(p) and for GF(2^k^) the performance is very nice.
 Hence, it would be a good project to develop some somewhat generic infrastructure for dense matrices over GF(p^k), or even *any* extension field?
 The natural place to put this would be LinBox but perhaps we can start stand-alone and then integrate it with LinBox if LinBox is too scary to start with.

 == BKZ 2.0 ==

+ * People: mysterious people who added this project, Andy N.

 At !AsiaCrypt 2011 Chen and Nguyen [[http://www.springerlink.com/content/m036804m1m538722/ |presented]] their new BKZ implementation which is much much more efficient than that in NTL.
 As far as I understand, the main improvements are due to "extreme pruning" as presented in a [[http://www.springerlink.com/content/x3l7g80454x11116/ |paper]] at !EuroCrypt 2010 and perhaps careful parameter choice.
 As far as I understand, they do not plan to make their code available.
-I don't know how much work it would be, but perhaps it would be a nice idea to patch NTL's BKZ to include extreme prunning and/or to port it to Flint2?
+I don't know how much work it would be, but perhaps it would be a nice idea to patch NTL's BKZ to include extreme pruning and/or to port it to Flint2?

 == Improve polynomial factoring mod p in flint2 ==